-Cute, cozy "new build" space in an old 1887 Victorian.
-Chickens, bike storage, walking distance to everything.
+3 bedrooms, 2 baths, and one sweet 1887 Folk Victorian with gigabit internet!
+Chickens & bees, nice yard, bike storage, walking distance to everything in a family-friendly neighborhood.
 Private and quiet, we have a wonderful home base for exploring all that Portland has to offer.

 Our home is located very close-in in SE Portland's Buckman neighborhood.
-We are in a quiet residential block right on 2 main bike routes and walking distance (~1 mile) to downtown and the Oregon Convention Center, shopping (Burnside, Belmont, Hawthorne), 2nd run movies with pizza and microbrews (Laurelhurst Theater, Avalon, Bagdad) many amazing restaurants (Le Pigeon, Biwa, Nong's Khao Man Gai, Screen Door), coffee shops (Three Friends, Heart), the Vegan Village (for all things Vegan), Voodoo Doughnuts Too, innumerable bars and brew pubs, the Doug Fir music venue, and more.
+We are in a quiet residential block right on 2 main bike routes and walking distance (~1 mile) to downtown and the Oregon Convention Center, shopping (Burnside, Belmont, Hawthorne), historic 2nd run movie theaters with pizza and microbrews (Laurelhurst Theater, Avalon, Cinemagic) many amazing restaurants (Le Pigeon, Biwa, Nong's Khao Man Gai, Screen Door, Luce), coffee shops ( Floyds, Three Friends, Heart), the Vegan Village (for all things Vegan), Voodoo Doughnuts Too, innumerable bars and brew pubs, the Doug Fir and Revolution Hall music venues, and more.
 It is also on multiple bus lines and walking distance to the Max train, and just blocks from the new streetcar.

 For sporting activities Portland is like Mecca.
 There are two indoor climbing gyms within 10 blocks - the Portland Rock Gym (sport and bouldering) and The Circuit (huge bouldering gym).
 A mile away you can rent kayaks to paddle around on the Willamette from the Portland Kayak Company or rent bikes from several shops to take out for some great mountain biking or a cruise on a 40 mile loop around the multi-use path called the Springwater Corridor, or just getting around town.
 In the winter months you can be at the lifts in 90 minutes at Timberline or Mt.
 Hood Meadows for a day of downhill, or maybe take a snow shoe ($10 rental) or XC ski around Trillium lake.
-And last but not least the Columbia River Gorge has some of the best wind in the world for parasailing, kiteboarding and all that.
+90 minutes the other direction lands you at the coast where you can rent surfboards and try the even break at Oswald West, a great beginner beach.
+Last but not least the Columbia River Gorge has some of *the* best wind in the world for para-sailing, kiteboarding, wind surfing and all that.

 Shoes off inside the house.